stocnet/MoNAn/README.md

 ```

 In case convergence is still poor, updating the algorithm might be
 necessary.
-Otherwise, view results, where the first column is the
+Otherwise, we can view the results.
+The first column is the
-estimate, the second column the standard error and the third column the
+estimate, the second column the standard error, and the third column the
-convergene ratio.
-All values in the finla column should be below 0.1
+convergence ratio.
+All values in the final column should be below 0.1
 (see above).

 ``` r